Corporate Cards

 What is a fleet card?
 Canadian business guide

-Rising costs at gas pumps nationwide can make operating vehicles in your business both challenging and expensive.
+Rising gas prices nationwide can make operating vehicles in your business both challenging and expensive.
 In addition to maintenance, fuel accounts for a major portion of operational spend for companies that use vehicles to provide services.
 The good news?
-Finding the best fuel card or fleet card for your business can save you money and give you control over the cost of getting from A to B.
+Finding the best fuel card, also known as a fleet card, for your business can save you money and give you control over the cost of getting from A to B.

 What is a fleet card, exactly, and how is it different from a corporate credit card?
-When should you choose one over the other?
+And when should you choose one over the other?

 In this guide, we’ll go over how businesses benefit from providing fleet cards to employees and introduce some of the best fleet fuel cards Canada has on offer—plus a few alternatives.